ubpb/metacrunch/Readme.md

 Sometimes it is useful to buffer data between transformation steps to allow a transformation to work on larger bulks of data. metacrunch uses a simple transformation buffer to achieve this.

 To use a transformation buffer add the `:buffer` option to your transformation.
 You can pass a positive integer value as a buffer size, or as an advanced option you can pass a `Proc` object.
 The buffer flushes every time the buffer reaches the given size or if the `Proc` returns `true`.
+The buffer also flushes after the last data object was emitted by the source.

 ```ruby
 # File: my_etl_job.metacrunch